mdeous/EventViz/README.md

 * Load some data using the `./manage.py load_data` command
 * Run the integrated server using the `./manage.py runserver` command
 * Connect to http://127.0.0.1:5000 with your web browser

+Once you've selected a project, two sections will become available, 'timeline' where you can navigate through events (you can see an event's details by double-clicking it), and 'search' where your search results are displayed in a sortable grid.

 ### Deployment